nodecosmos/charybdis/charybdis/README.md

         #[derive(Serialize, Deserialize, Default)]
         pub struct Commit {...}
         ```
-      ⚠️ If table exists, table options will result in alter table query that without
+        * ⚠️ If table exists, table options will result in alter table query that without
           `CLUSTERING ORDER` and `COMPACT STORAGE` options.

   Model dropping is not added.
-If you don't define model within `src/model` dir
-      it will leave db structure as it is.
+If you removed model, you need to drop table manuall

 * ### Running migration
   ```bash